potassco/clinguin/docs/clinguin/use.rst

     elem(w, window, root).

-Then, inside the window we create a container which is identified by ``sudoku`` and will hold the sudoku grid.
+Then, inside the window, we create a container identified by ``sudoku`` which will hold the Sudoku grid.
 The ``attr`` facts will set the layout as a grid and the size of the element.

 .. code-block::